 Though Daniel led the team in points, again, with 55 and Henrik was third at 50, the time was probably past due for the dynamic duo to skate off into retirement.

 The 37-year-olds were an integral part of the team since the 2000-01 season, but both had suffered a gradual decline in play since helping take the Canucks to the 2011 Stanley Cup finals.

-Realizing the jig is up, then, is one of the hardest things to do for a NHL warrior.
+Realizing the jig is up, even for still effective players like the Swedish twins, is one of the hardest things to do for a NHL warrior.

 Many went out on top, like Wayne Gretzky, even though they probably could have stretched things out and made fools of themselves.